The-Compiler/cfps/2019-04-24-Europython.md

   * Exercises
 - (30 minutes): Useful third-party plugins:
   * Coverage integration
-  * Property-based testing (automated testcase generation) via Hypothesis.
+  * Property-based testing (automated testcase generation) via Hypothesis
 - (30 minutes): Open space for questions:
-  * Interactively solving pytest integration problems on real-life projects as time permits.
+  * Interactively solving pytest integration problems on real-life projects as time permits

 Note that the structure of the workshop is similar to the ones I've given at Europython 2015 and 2016 in Bilbao.